Excimer lamp: Applications

 Light sources emitting in the UV spectral region are widely used in techniques involving photo-chemical processes, e.g., curing of inks, adhesives, varnishes and coatings, photolithography, UV induced growth of dielectrics, UV induced surface modification, and cleaning or material deposition.
 Incoherent sources of UV radiation have some advantages over laser sources because of their lower cost, a huge area of irradiation, and ease of use, especially when large-scale industrial processes are envisaged.

-Mercury lamps (λ = 253.7 nm) are widely spread UV sources, but their production, use, and disposal of old lamps pose a threat to human health and environmental pollution.
-Comparing with commonly used mercury lamps, excimer lamps have a number of advantages.
+Mercury lamps (λ = 253.7 nm) are widely used UV sources, but their production, use, and disposal of old lamps pose a threat to human health and environmental pollution.
+Compared to those, excimer lamps have a number of advantages.
 A specific feature of an excimer molecule is the absence of a strong bond in the ground electronic state.
 Thanks to this, high-intensity UV radiation can be extracted from a plasma without significant self-absorption.
 This makes possible to convert efficiently energy deposited to the active medium into UV radiation.

 Excimer lamps are referred to cold sources of UV radiation since the radiating surface of excimer lamps remains at relatively low temperatures in contrast with traditional UV lamps like a mercury one.
 Because the medium does not need to be heated, excimer lamps reach their peak output almost immediately after they are turned on.

 Rare gas and rare gas-halide excimer lamps generally radiate in the ultraviolet (UV) and vacuum-ultraviolet (VUV) spectral regions (see table).
 Their unique narrow-band emission characteristics, high quantum efficiency, and high-energy photons make them suitable for applications such as absorption spectroscopy, UV curing, UV coating, disinfection, ozone generation, destruction of gaseous organic waste, photo-etching and photo-deposition and more other applications.